 Aspergillosis is not contagious from person to person.

 Your risk of developing aspergillosis depends on your overall health and the extent of your exposure to mold.
-In general, these factors make you more vulnerable to aspergillosis:
+In general, these factors make you more vulnerable to infection:

 - Weakened immune system.
 People taking immune-suppressing drugs after undergoing transplant surgery — especially bone marrow or stem cell transplants — or people who have certain cancers of the blood are at highest risk of invasive aspergillosis.
 People in the later stages of AIDS also may be at increased risk.